-Taxpayers with modified adjusted gross income (MAGI) over \$200,000 (\$250,000 if married filing jointly and \$125,000 if married filing separately) may owe the net investment income tax, in addition to other taxes already discussed here.
+Taxpayers with modified adjusted gross income (MAGI) over \$200,000 (\$250,000 if married filing jointly and \$125,000 if married filing separately) may owe the net investment income tax.
 The NIIT equals 3.8% of the lesser of your net investment income or the amount by which your MAGI exceeds the applicable threshold.
-Net investment income can include capital gains, dividends, interest, passive business income, rental income and other investment-related income (but not business or self-rental income from an active trade or business).
+Net investment income can include capital gains, dividends, interest, passive business income, rental income and other investmentrelated income (but not business or self-rental income from an active trade or business).